 Summary of 5 Dysfunction of a Team

-The 5 Dysfunctions of a Team follows the story of a new CEO and the team she is tasked to lead.
-Written by Patrick Lencioni, the fable takes the reader through a series of issues that she encounters as she tries to lead this new team.
-Many business leaders have praised this simple story because it provides a solution to a problem every team encounters: how to make dysfunctional teams work better together.
-The story introduces a new model for team work, the 5 Dysfunctions of a Team Model, that teams can use to understand what issues they are facing.
-The book is a New York Times best-seller.
+The 5 Dysfunctions of a Team is the fictional story of a new CEO and the team she is tasked to lead.
+Written by Patrick Lencioni, this New York Times bestseller takes the reader through a series of issues that CEO Kathryn Peterson encounters as she tries to lead her new team.
+Many business leaders have praised this leadership fable because it provides a solution to a problem most individuals encounter at some point: how to make dysfunctional teams work better together.
+The story introduces a new model for team work, the 5 Dysfunctions of a Team Model, which real-life teams can use to understand their own issues and how to overcome them in order to work better together.

 5 Dysfunctions of a Team Main Characters